How long will the certification program take?

 After you complete the certification process, you will become a certified biblical counselor and can renew your membership annually.

-Fellows – Level 2 who have completed and passed Fellow applications, exam process, and supervision.
+Fellows – Level 2 members who have completed and passed Fellow applications, exam process, and supervision.
 For more information on becoming a Fellow, click here.

 I have prior education/experience in biblical counseling.
 Is there a fast track to certification for me?

 We are thrilled to have people pursue certification who have prior education and experience in counseling, as well as those with no prior education and experience.
 However, our certification standards require that each applicant must complete all three phases of the ACBC Certification process.
-Additionally, the Basic Training Course required for ACBC certification must be completed through an ACBC Certified Training Center or other ACBC Certified Training source.
+Additionally, the Fundamentals Training Course required for ACBC certification must be completed through an ACBC Certified Training Center or other ACBC Certified Training source.

 ACBC recognizes that the Lord can use men and women who have repented from past sin and who are walking in faithfulness in a local church for great kingdom work in discipleship and counseling, and we encourage these individuals to receive training and education in the area of biblical counseling.
 However, ACBC is not able to officially certify anyone who is currently on the Public Sex Offender Registry or currently incarcerated.

 Can I become certified if my church has a female pastor?

 The local church is indispensable in the ministry of counseling.
 We believe our counselors must pursue the closest possible connection to their church for accountability and ecclesiastical authority.
 In light of the importance of ecclesiastical oversight, we require our counselors to serve under biblically qualified leadership in their church.
 At ACBC, we hold a complementarian view, recognizing that while women may serve the church in a myriad of ways, the Bible requires that an elder/pastor be a man meeting specific qualifications (1 Timothy 2:11-15; 1 Corinthians 11:1-3; 1 Timothy 3:2-7; Titus 1:5-9; 1 Peter 5:1-3).
-Because of these beliefs, both of which are reflected in our guiding documents (see here and here), we cannot certify an individual who has joined fellowship with a church that has a female given the role or title of elder/pastor, regardless of their oversight responsibilities.
+Because of these beliefs, both of which are reflected in our guiding documents, we cannot certify an individual who has joined fellowship with a church that has a female given the role or title of elder/pastor, regardless of their oversight responsibilities.

 Can I become certified if I am a Licensed Professional Counselor (LPC)?

 As state governments continue to encroach upon the religious liberties of individuals and groups, ACBC recognizes that this is particularly noticeable within the discipline and practice of counseling.
-As Christians, we affirm that it is inconsistent to withhold biblical morality and mandates in counseling and soul care, in deference to state statues and codes of ethics which regulate Christian principles and truths.
-With these concerns in mind, ACBC welcomes those currently holding state licensure for professional counseling to engage in our Phase One training, to further discern the philosophical and theological underpinnings that distinguish biblical counseling from other approaches.
+As Christians, we affirm that it is inconsistent to withhold biblical morality and mandates in counseling and soul care, in deference to state statutes and codes of ethics which regulate Christian principles and truths.
+With these concerns in mind, ACBC welcomes those currently holding state licensure for professional counseling to engage in our Phase 1 training, to further discern the philosophical and theological underpinnings that distinguish biblical counseling from other approaches.
 Since counseling is fundamentally theological in nature, ACBC reserves the right not to approve current Licensed Professional Counselors, Licensed Mental Health Counselors, or those holding equitable licenses for counseling services, from continuing the certification process due to the growing ethical and moral restrictions placed upon state licensed practitioners.
-However, those who have completed Phase One and wish to continue in progression with ACBC certification may make an appeal for consideration with the ACBC Membership Services department
+However, those who have completed Phase 1 and wish to continue in progression with ACBC certification may make an appeal for consideration with the ACBC Membership Services department.